-We have see the results in the privatizing of the electrical system and the resulting billions of dollars sucked out of the pockets of Californians by Enron.
+We have seen the results in the privatization of the electrical system and the resulting billions of dollars sucked out of the pockets of Californians by Enron.

 If the transition to privatization creates monopolies rather than multiple private enterprises that legitimately compete, I question that privatization is the answer.

 As an example, cable costs continue to rise faster than the inflation rate since the consumer finds himself locked into a system with few viable alternatives.